Destroyer795/Destroyer795/README.md

 - 3rd-year Computer Science student at Amrita Vishwa Vidyapeetham
 - I enjoy building full-stack applications and solving real-world problems
-- Learning about AI, machine learning concepts, and how to build intelligent applications
+- Learning about AI, CI, machine learning concepts, and how to build intelligent applications
 - Always eager to collaborate, learn, and share knowledge
 ---